uidaholib/documents-digital-collections-template/pages/about.md

 Some later Legacy articles seek to address gaps in the published history of the region.
 For example, in [the Fall 1990 issue](https://www.lib.uidaho.edu/digital/latahlegacy/items/latahlegacy_v19-n1.html), Mary Reed examines some of the reasons many pioneer-era businesses operated by Chinese immigrants have likely been left out of historical records.

-Many Latah Legacy articles also reference contemporary events with relevance to local history.
-For example, the [2023 issue](https://www.lib.uidaho.edu/digital/latahlegacy/items/latahlegacy_v50-n1.html) includes an showcasing the archaeological dig at Moscow High School which was conducted by the University of Idaho in Fall 2023.
+Many Latah Legacy articles also reference contemporary events related to local history, like the [2023 issue](https://www.lib.uidaho.edu/digital/latahlegacy/items/latahlegacy_v50-n1.html) which showcases the archaeological dig that the University of Idaho conducted at Moscow High School in Fall 2023.

 This collection will continue to be updated to include the most recent issues of the Latah Legacy as they are published.